5-Step Guide To Mastering Your Paid Search Keyword Strategy

-Unfortunately, a lot of companies take this kind of disorganized approach… and get the sort of results you’d expect.
+Unfortunately, a lot of companies take this kind of disorganized approach… and do terribly as a result

 There Are No Shortcuts to Paid Search Success

 Case in point, after auditing over 2,000 Google AdWords accounts at Disruptive Advertising, we discovered that only 6% of the keywords a company bids on actually produce conversions and sales.

 The rest are a total waste of money.

 Now, you’ve probably heard before that if you’re going to do something you should do it right the first time.
 Maybe your mom told you this.

 Take shortcuts when you’re building a house and you’ll be fixing leaky roofs and backed-up plumbing for years.
 Buy a $500 car and you’ll spend thousands just to keep it running.

 The same is true of starting a paid search marketing campaign.